 Traditional fascism is defined as a right-wing political system run by a dictator who prohibits dissent and relies on repression.
 But some analysts believe a new form of fascism has arisen that has a democratic face and is based on relentless propaganda and endless war, as journalist John Pilger describes.

 Fascism is preserved as history, as flickering footage of goose-stepping brown-shirts, their criminality terrible and clear.
 Yet in the same liberal societies, whose war-making elites urge us never to forget, the accelerating danger of a modern kind of fascism is suppressed; for it is their fascism.

 “To initiate a war of aggression…,” said the Nuremberg Tribunal judges in 1946, “is not only an international crime, it is the supreme international crime, differing only from other war crimes in that it contains within itself the accumulated evil of the whole.”

 Had the Nazis not invaded Europe, Auschwitz and the Holocaust would not have happened.
-Had the United States and its satellites not initiated their war of aggression in Iraq in 2003, almost a million people would be alive today; and Islamic State, or ISIS, would not have us in thrall to its savagery.
-They are the progeny of modern fascism, weaned by the bombs, bloodbaths and lies that are the surreal theater known as news.
+Had the United States and its satellites not initiated their war of aggression in Iraq in 2003, almost a million people would be alive today; and Islamic State, or ISIS, would not be forced to defend themselves.
+These agencies are the progeny of modern fascism, weaned by the bombs, bloodbaths and lies that are the surreal theater known as news.